Szymon-Czuszek/Python-Riddles/README.md

 ### ⭐ Reasons for Effectiveness:
 Here is an efficient Python function to check if a string has all unique characters:

-**Efficiency:** The function utilizes a set (`character_set`) to keep track of encountered characters, ensuring a time complexity of O(n), where 'n' is the length of the string.
+**⚡ Efficiency:** The function utilizes a set (`character_set`) to keep track of encountered characters, ensuring a time complexity of O(n), where 'n' is the length of the string.
 It iterates through the string only once, making it efficient for large inputs.

 **Space Efficiency:** By using a set to store unique characters, the function ensures space efficiency.
 The set grows with the number of unique characters encountered, resulting in a constant amount of additional space.